dagz55/az-snap-snd/README.md

 - **Asynchronous Operations**: Utilizes Python's asyncio for efficient, non-blocking execution.
 - **User-Friendly Interface**: Leverages the `rich` library for an interactive and visually appealing console experience.
 - **Comprehensive Logging**: Generates detailed logs for troubleshooting and audit purposes.
+- **Exclusion Patterns**: Supports excluding snapshots based on patterns specified in the 'exclude_snd.txt' file.

 ## 📋 Requirements